Kaysims/Grip-Club/README.md

 From the start, I have tried to ensure that accessibility is being prioritised and not compromised by the design so that the website works for everyone.
 To achieve this the below has been included :
 * Semantic HTML.
 * Descriptive alt attributes on images.
-* Make sure that the colour contrast is accessible.
+* Making sure that the colour contrast is accessible.

 # Technologies used